See also: Family/Medical Leave

 - Requests for foreseeable family/medical leaves of absence shall be made as reasonably far in advance as possible (if possible, 30 days in advance).
 Unforeseeable family/medical leave may be requested as soon as practicable (within one or two working days of becoming aware of the need for family/medical leave).

-- If the timing of the family/medical leave as requested will cause undue hardship on the department or on UNL, and if the timing of the leave can reasonably be altered without conflicting with the employee's purpose for requesting the leave, the department may suggest alternatives that will accommodate the employee while still meeting the needs of UNL.
+- If the timing of the family/medical leave as requested will cause undue hardship on the department or the university, and if the timing of the leave can reasonably be altered without conflicting with the employee's purpose for requesting the leave, the department may suggest alternatives that will accommodate the employee while still meeting the needs of the university.
 Such alternatives may include modification of the proposed starting/ending time periods, alternate working schedules, or other reasonable approaches.
 If the employee and the department cannot agree upon the details of the leave, the request shall be referred to the appropriate administrator (as defined in Section G).

 - Total use of family/medical leave by an employee may not exceed twelve workweeks in any rolling twelve-month period, measured backward from the date an employee uses any family/medical leave (except that such measure may not extend back before August 5, 1993).